Create an easy personalized Subway Art sign as home decor or for a unique gift! This is an easy project that lets you have fun with fonts!

 Your DIY subway art sign is finished!!
 Hang on the wall and enjoy!

-Get Access to My Free SVG Cut Files
+Get Access to My Free SVG Cut Files for all of my Designs

 If you create a Subway Art sign, please share a photo in our Facebook group or tag me on social media with #makershowandtell.